Step-by-Step Guide to Getting a Work Permit in Thailand

 If you want to apply for a work permit in Thailand, you and the company you’ll be working for must both meet certain requirements.

-– If you want to work for a company that is legally registered in Thailand and wants to apply for a work permit for a non-Thai employee, the company must have a minimum capital of 2 million baht, or 1 million baht if the employee you want to hire is married to a Thai national.
+If you want to work for a legally registered company in Thailand that applies for a work permit for a non-Thai employee, the company must have a minimum capital of 2 million baht.
+If the employee is married to a Thai national, the minimum capital required is 1 million baht.

 If the business is promoted by the Thai Board of Investment BOI, these conditions are waived.
 When you hire foreign workers, you don’t have to worry about how much money you have or how many Thai employees you have.
 This rule only applies if your non-Thai employee meets the BOI’s minimum qualifications and you can clearly explain why your company requires a foreign worker.